derkork/godot-safe-resource-loader/README.md

 ### How does it work?

-The current implementation is rather simple, it checks with a regular expression whether there are embedded resources of type `GDScript` in the file before feeding the file to Godot's `ResourceLoader`.
+The addon first reads in the text file and parses it with its own parser implementation.
+This custom parser will not instantiate any scripts while parsing the file, so it cannot be attacked in the same way as the built-in resource loader.
+After parsing the file, the addon checks whether there are embedded resources of type `GDScript` in the file before feeding the file to Godot's `ResourceLoader`.
 It also verifies that all external resources originate from the `res://` path, so that you cannot inject scripts by putting them next to the resource file.
 If any of these checks fail, the resource is not loaded and a warning is printed.

 ### Is this secure?